armdev/hazelcast-jet-hashtags/README.md

 # hazelcast-jet-hashtags
-Hashtags simple parse and analize with hazelcast-jet
+Simple parse and analize hashtags from source with hazelcast-jet.